Chirality-induced orbital Edelstein effect in an analytically solvable model: Orbital Edelstein effect in analytically solvable model

 The chiral structure is considered periodic along the $z$ direction with a period of $c$.
 The sign of $c$ controls the chirality of the helix: right-handed for $c>0$ and left-handed for $c<0$, cf. Fig.~\ref{fig:overview}.
 We also consider periodicity in the $xy$ plane but for simplicity the helices are not coupled by hoppings.
 This allows us to describe the chiral structure in an effectively one-dimensional Brillouin zone with $k_z$ the only wave vector component that exhibits dispersion.
+The $x$ and $y$ coordinates of the atoms are important to account for the chirality and for the definition of the orbital angular momentum.